No community cases of Covid-19 in NZ today, one in isolation and one historical case

-There are two new cases of Covid-19 in New Zealand today, the Ministry of Health has announced.
+There are two new cases of Covid-19 in New Zealand today, the Ministry of Health has confirmed.

 One of today's new cases is in a managed isolation facility, while the other is a historical case identified via contact tracing.